marin117/Gmail-deleter/README.md

 `python gmail_deleter.py -s credentials.json`

 The script provides the following options:
  - deletion of all messages
  - deletion of all messages from a certain category (i.e. Promotions, Forums, Social...)
  - deletion of all messages from a certain user
  - emptying trash
  - emptying spam

-If one of the first three options are selected, those messages will be moved to the trash.
+**WARNING:** All messages will be deleted permanently (**not** moved to **Trash**).